MakerSpace

 Where is the Makerspace?

-Currently located on the ground floor of Ivey Hall (the Library) in L002.
+Currently located on the ground floor of Ivey Hall (the Library) in L002c.

-The space is kept locked when not in use, or when 3D printing is in progress and unattended.
+The MakerSpace is kept locked when not in use, or when unattended 3D printing is in progress.
 Ask at the Library Enquiries desk for a quick tour!

 Hours of operation and pickup times